Answers to the most popular questions we receive, they span a bunch of categories (it’s long, so scroll to what’s relevant to you):

 Do you travel explicitly to play escape rooms?

-No. We travel for work and general fun, but we try to incorporate escape rooms into our travels.
+Yes, but infrequently.
+We travel for work, family, and friends, but we try to incorporate escape rooms into our travels.

 You’re coming to review my game!
 What can I expect?